 - We regularly co-sponsor the Minority Enterprise Development (MED) Week and other similar events.
 Each event provides a forum to discuss the continued growth and development of minority business enterprises.

 - We conduct mandatory diversity and inclusion training for the entire Firm each year, covering a variety of topics.
-In 2008, a professional consultant was retained to train several attorneys and staff members to deepen the discussion on inclusion and diversity.
+In 2015, the training focused on implicit bias.

 - We are participating members in the Atlanta and Nashville Stonewall Bar Associations, and are active in LGBT business organizations.